shashachu/ggg-events-manager/readme.txt

 * settings to control what can be exported/erased as well as where/when to place consent requests
 * sample text for your site privacy policy describing what Events Manager does with personal data

-= Go Pro =
+= Premium Features =

+*NEW* Check out our [WooCommerce add-on](https://wp-events-plugin.com/woocommerce/)!
+Sell bookings directly with WooCommerce.

-We have a premium "Pro" add-on for Events Manager which not only demonstrates the flexibility of Events Manager, but also adds some important features including but not limited to:
+We have a premium [Pro add-on for Events Manager](http://eventsmanagerpro.com/gopro/) which not only demonstrates the flexibility of Events Manager, but also adds some important features including but not limited to:

+* WooCommerce integration included FREE (limited-time offer)
 * PayPal, Stripe, Authorize.net and Offline Payments
 * Custom booking forms
 * Individual Attendee custom forms